xgfone/configmanager/README.md

 The inspiration is from [oslo.config](https://github.com/openstack/oslo.config), which is a `OpenStack` library for config.

-The current version is `v7`.
+The current version is `v8`.
 See [DOC](https://godoc.org/github.com/xgfone/go-config).

 ## Principle of Work

 1. Create a `Config` engine.
-2. (Optional) Add the parsers into the `Config`.
+2. (Optional) Add the CLI and non-CLI parsers into the `Config`.
-3. Register the CLI or common options into `Config`.
+3. Register the common options into `Config`.
 3. Call the method `Parse()` to parse the options.
     1. Start to parse the configuration.
-    2. Call the CLI parser with the CLI arguments to parse.
+    2. Call the CLI parser if exists, and the CLI parser parses the CLI arguments.
-    3. The CLI parser parses CLI options and sets values and the rest arguments.
-    4. Call each other parsers according to the order that they are registered.
+    3. Call each other parsers according to the order that they are registered.
         1. Call the method `Parse()` of the parser.
         2. The parser parses the options and sets values.
-    5. Check whether some required options have neither the parsed value nor the default value.
+    4. Check whether some required options have neither the parsed value nor the default value.

 **Notice:** when setting the parsed value, it will calling the validators to validate it if setting the validators for the option.

 ## Parser

-In order to deveplop a new CLI parser, you just need to implement the interface `CliParser`.
-In one `Config`, there is only one CLI parser.
-But it can have more than one other parsers, and you just need to implement the interface `Parser`, then add it into `Config` by the method `AddParser()`.
+In order to deveplop a new parser, you just need to implement the interface `Parser`.
+But `Config` distinguishes the CLI parser and the common parser, which have the same interface `Parser`.
+But `Config` must have no more than one CLI parser set by `ResetCLIParser()` and maybe have many common parsers added by `AddParser()`.
 See the example above.
-See [DOC](https://godoc.org/github.com/xgfone/go-config).

 ## Usage